“Shopping bags are just one type of plastic film used regularly by Americans.”

 Several recommendations were made regarding creation of new positions.
 The motion was approved after discussion, with the understanding that further recommendations might be made in the future, depending on the success of tonight’s decision.

 Again, the statement allows all involved in the decision to hide under their desks.
 Who made the recommendations?
 For that matter, what did this person (or these people) recommend?
 By what standard can anyone know how to judge the outcome of the decision as a success or failure?
 Assuming success, what kind of follow-up recommendations might someone make at some later date?

-Bureaucrats and schools of education learn to write such impenetrable prose by osmosis.
+Bureaucrats and students in schools of education learn to write such impenetrable prose by osmosis.
 They seem not to realize that it doesn’t communicate anything.
 Perhaps it has become such a habit that they don’t know any better.